Why AI safety

 So while you read this: do me a favour and try to forget the tropes, the movies and the cliches.
 While some of them end up being accurate for all the wrong reasons, the central premise that the AI is somehow evil hates humans or has some sense of superiority is exactly wrong.
 The kind of AI that experts are worried about is one that does exactly what it is told.
 And I mean exactly.
 When you tell your coworker “could you fetch me a coffee, please?” you always mean “could you fetch me a coffee, without killing anyone, please?”.

 This scenario is funny.
 It's absurd.
-But the logic behind it does kind of check out.
-So how do we make sure that the AI knows what we mean when we say “bring me a coffee every morning at nine am”?
+But the logic behind it checks out and applies to other tasks aswell.
+So how do we make sure that the AI knows what we mean when we say “bring me a coffee every morning at nine”?
 How do we make sure that AI is truly aligned with our interests?
 This problem is aptly named “the alignment problem”.

 Just tech hype